πΌ Quick Answer: Best Platforms for Remote Notaries

 Other Notable Platforms

-DocVerify: Strong enterprise focus with good technology, but higher monthly fees ($15/mo) and complex onboarding process.
-Best for notaries with existing business clients.
+DocVerify: Strong enterprise focus with good technology, but higher monthly fees ($15/mo) and more complex onboarding.
+It is likely a better fit for notaries with existing business clients or real-estate-heavy workflows than for general entry-level use.

 Pavaso: Specialized in real estate transactions with professional platform, but limited to real estate sector only.
 Good supplemental income for notaries in real estate markets.